On the role of the point at infinity in Deny's principle of positivity of mass for Riesz potentials: Basic facts of the theory of inner -Riesz equilibrium measures

-\begin{remark} The concept of inner $\alpha$-thinness at infinity thus introduced actually coincides with that of $\alpha$-thinness at infinity, defined by T.~Kurokawa and Y.~Mizuta \cite[Definition~3.1]{KM}.
-To validate this claim, it is enough to show that the concept of capacity used in \cite{KM} (see p.~534 for its definition) coincides with that of inner capacity, defined by (\ref{capp}); which however can be concluded from \cite[Theorem~4.3]{Z-arx-22}.
-Also observe that in the case where $\alpha=2$ and $A$ is Borel, the above concept of inner $2$-thinness at infinity coincides with that of {\it outer\/} $2$-thinness at infinity, introduced by J.L.~Doob \cite[pp.~175--176]{Doob}. \end{remark}
+\begin{remark} The concept of inner $\alpha$-thinness at infinity thus introduced actually coincides with that of $\alpha$-thinness at infinity by T.~Kurokawa and Y.~Mizuta \cite[Definition~3.1]{KM}.
+Indeed, to validate this, it is enough to show that the concept of capacity used in \cite{KM} (see p.~534 therein) is equivalent to that given by (\ref{capp}), which however directly follows from \cite[Theorem~4.2]{Z-arx-22}.
+Also note that in the case where $\alpha=2$ while $A$ is Borel, the above concept of inner $2$-thinness at infinity coincides with that of {\it outer\/} $2$-thinness at infinity, introduced by J.L.~Doob \cite[pp.~175--176]{Doob}. \end{remark}

 For the following theorem we refer to \cite[Theorem~2.3]{Z-bal2} (compare with \cite[Section~V.2.8]{L}, where $A$ was Borel).

 \begin{theorem} For arbitrary\/ $A\subset\mathbb R^n$, the following\/ {\rm(i$_1$)--(iii$_1$)} are equivalent. \begin{itemize} \item[{\rm(i$_1$)}] The inner\/ $\alpha$-Riesz capacity of\/ $A$ is finite: